danielmesquitta/player/README.md

 # Player

-An React Native app that lists audiobooks to be played, with a screen where you can control the playback, being able also to run and contol it in background mode.
+An React Native app that lists audiobooks to be played, with a screen where you can manage the playback, being able also to run and control it in background mode.  🎧

 ### Technologies